pippo-java/pippo.github.io/_posts/2015-03-17-static-files.md

 pippo.getApplication().GET(new PublicResourceHandler());
 pippo.getApplication().GET(new WebjarsResourceHandler());
 ```

+You can use multiple `FileResourceHandler` but it is nonsense to use more `PublicResourceHandler` or more `WebjarsResourceHandler`.

 The [CrudNgDemo]({{ site.demourl }}/pippo-demo-crudng) (demo pippo-angularjs integration) is a good application that demonstrates the concept of static files.
 In `src/main/resources` we created a folder __public__ and we put all assets in that folder (imgs, css, js, fonts, ...).